In Biden climate show, watch for cajoling, conflict, pathos

-It won't rival Netflix for drama, but 40 world leaders will try to save the planet from ever worsening global warming in a two-day climate summit livestreamed for binge viewing.
+WASHINGTON – It won't rival Netflix for drama, but 40 world leaders will try to save the planet from ever-worsening global warming in a two-day climate summit livestreamed for binge viewing.

 While there will be many faces on screen, this will clearly be President Joe Biden’s show.

 Along the way, there may be intrigue, potential conflicts and pathos.
-Here’s a viewer’s guide:
+A viewer’s guide:

 HOW TO WATCH

 All sessions will be livestreamed on the White House and State Department channels.
 Sessions are scheduled to run from 8 a.m.
-U.S. Eastern to mid-day on Thursday and Friday.
+EDT to midday on Thursday and Friday.

 THE THEME